Diverse Academic Experiences

 While there are no set boundaries, “Cedar Valley” generally refers to Waterloo-Cedar Falls urban area, surrounding communities of Black Hawk County, and the southern Bremer County communities of Denver, Janesville, and Waverly.
 Waverly and the college are mutually supportive, as is Waverly’s sister-city relationship with Eisenach, Germany, home of the Wartburg Castle.

 Waverly, a city of 10,000, offers several nice restaurants, two golf courses, a public outdoor swimming pool, a paved bicycle trail near campus, and a movie theatre with three screens.
 There is no public transportation in Waverly, so most travel is by private car.
 Student Life offers regular van trips to Waterloo, Cedar Falls, and other destinations.
-International friendship hosts or other friends may also offer to take you on day trips to such places, and it’s okay to accept such offers.
+International friendship families or other friends may also offer to take students on day trips to such places, and it’s okay to accept such offers.
 Residents of Waverly are predominantly Caucasian, and there is a strong sense of German heritage throughout the community.
-The town offers several Christian churches and elementary, junior high, and senior high schools.

 2020 E. Fourth St., Waterloo, IA 50704